 Modern Japanese Tea House

 Modern architects strive to maintain the simplistic beauty of traditional tea houses, while also pushing modern interpretations of what a tea house can be.

-KOU-AN Glass Teahouse was installed at the stage of Seiryu-den, which is in a precinct of Tendai Sect Shoren-in Temple.
+KOU-AN Glass Teahouse was installed on the stage of Seiryu-den, which is in a precinct of Tendai Sect Shoren-in Temple.

-Designed by Tokujin Yoshioka, this project originates in the architecture plan of the Transparent Japanese House, first presented in 2002.
+Designed by Tokujin Yoshioka, this project originates in the architectural plan of the Transparent Japanese House, first presented in 2002.

 The idea has been developed into a transparent teahouse, an architectural project incorporating a symbolic Japanese cultural image.